ChainAgnostic/CAIPs/CAIPs/caip-27.md

 }
 ```

-The JSON-RPC method is labelled as `caip_request` and expects
+The JSON-RPC method is labeled as `caip_request` and expects
 three **required parameters** and
 one *optional parameter*: